Peanuts, Cracker Jacks . . . and Elitist Green Transportation? (National Review 10.01.10)

 The ad buy may also endanger the Chevy brand.
 While the spots will trumpet Chevrolet’s 100-year heritage and a place in American culture next to baseball, that place is occupied by middle-American Chevy buyers.
 The Volt is priced for the BMW class and its elite tastes.

-Will such consumers want a Chevy?cheapest viagra online facebook keyboard shortcuts
+Will such consumers want a Chevy?viagra buy online facebook keyboard shortcuts